 If you have been injured as the result of someone’s negligence, you should seek financial compensation for the damages they have caused.
 It is not fair for one family to bear the financial burden caused by another person.
 In fact, it is your right to recover.

-At Dolman Law Group, you will experience the “Dolman Law Difference” — our commitment to personal service and accessibility.
+At the law office of Dolman Law Group, you will experience the “Dolman Law Difference” — our commitment to personal service and accessibility.
 All of the injury claims we represent are handled by one of our lawyers.
 Each and every client will get the personal cell phone number and email of the attorney handling their case.

 We have been working for your years to build a reputation of trust and hard work.
 We do not settle with insurance companies easily.

 You take the time to recover from your injuries.
 We will take the time to fight for your rights.
 Call us today at (727) 451-6900.
 We look forward to hearing from you.

 Clearwater, FL 33765